xsuchy/fedora-upgrade/README.md

 fedora-upgrade
 ==============

-Upgrade Fedora to next version using yum upgrade.
+Upgrade Fedora to next version using dnf upgrade.

 This is attempt to automatize steps as listed here: